fidodu/-Nova-fidodu-Bot-/README.md

 ## Docker Deployment (Recommended)

-TitanBot is fully containerized for easy deployment.
+⋆˚࿔ Nova Bot ⋆˚࿔ is fully containerized for easy deployment.

 1. **Clone the repository:**
    ```bash